 New juicers have a lot of questions, including, “What can you juice in a juicer?”
 If you are opening a juice bar or starting a fresh juice program at your grocery store, coffee shop or restaurant, you need to decide what you are going to juice.

-Below are a few popular blends and some fruits and vegetables you definitely do not want to juice, it is fun to experiment with different combinations.
-Sometimes just shifting the amounts can make a drink switch from so so to amazing.
+Below are a few popular blends and some fruits and vegetables you definitely do not want to juice, but it is fun to experiment with different combinations.
+Sometimes just shifting the amounts can make a drink switch from so-so to amazing.
 We often use our Ceado ES-700 in our test kitchen helping our customers create a strong juice bar menu.
 Recently we were experimenting with a few drink recipes we can serve at our tradeshows.
-Our three recipes will be revealed soon but here is a sneak peek.
+Our three recipes will be revealed soon, but here is a sneak peek.
 Aren’t they pretty?

 Do not Juice these Fruits and Vegetables:

 Popular fruits and vegetables to juice:

 - Apples (green and red)

 - Greens (chard, spinach, kale, dandelion, mustard, always rotate your greens)